nikhilnishadoo7/Crime-Rate-Predictor/README.md

 - Submit a pull request, clearly explaining the changes you made.

 Please ensure that your contributions adhere to the project's coding conventions and are accompanied by appropriate tests.

-## Contact

-If you have any questions, suggestions, or issues regarding this project, please feel free to [contact me](mailto:abhayrautela213@gmail.com).